-- (e) state some typical uses of synthetic fibres such as nylon and Terylene, e.g. clothing; curtain materials; fishing line; parachutes; sleeping bags - (f) deduce the partial structure of the polymer product from a given monomer and vice versa - (g) describe the pollution problems caused by the disposal of non-biodegradable plastics - (h) identify proteins and complex carbohydrates (polysaccharides, e.g. starch) as natural polymers - (i) describe proteins as possessing the same amide linkages as nylon but with different monomer units - (j) describe fats as esters possessing the same linkages as Terylene but with different monomer units - (k) describe the hydrolysis of proteins to amino acids and complex carbohydrates (polysaccharides, e.g. starch) to simple sugars
+- (e) state some typical uses of synthetic fibres such as nylon and Terylene, e.g. clothing; curtain materials; fishing line; parachutes; sleeping bags - (f) deduce the partial structure of the polymer product from a given monomer and vice versa - (g) describe the pollution problems caused by the disposal of non-biodegradable plastics - (h) identify proteins and complex carbohydrates (polysaccharides, e.g. starch) as natural polymers - (i) describe proteins as polymers possessing the same amide linkages as nylon but formed from different monomers - (j) describe fats as molecules possessing the same ester linkages as Terylene - (k) describe the hydrolysis of proteins to amino acids and complex carbohydrates (polysaccharides, e.g. starch) to simple sugars